trang510/udacity-cloud-developer-serverless-final-project/README.md

 The following functions are implemented:
 * `Auth` - implement a custom authorizer for API Gateway that should be added to all other functions.

-* `Get Todos` - return all TODOs for a current user.
+* `Get Reviews` - return all reviews for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend
-* `Create Todo` - create a new TODO for a current user.
+* `Create Review` - create a new review for a current user.
-* `Update Todo` - update a TODO item created by a current user
+* `Update Review` - update a review item created by a current user

-* `DeleteTodo` - delete a TODO item created by a current user.
+* `Delete Review` - delete a review item created by a current user.

-* `Upload an image` - upload an image for the TODO
+* `Upload an image` - upload an image for the review

 ### Deployment
 ```bash